Lignum vitae: Uses

-The United Railroads of San Francisco (an ancestor of the San Francisco Municipal Railway) began installing insulators made of composite materials to support the heavy 600-volt DC feeder wires for their trolley system in 1904.
+The United Railroads of San Francisco, a predecessor of the San Francisco Municipal Railway, began installing insulators made of composite materials to support the heavy 600-volt DC feeder wires for their trolley system in 1904.
 These lines were damaged, along with most everything else, during the 1906 earthquake and the fires that followed.
 Rebuilding the trolley system and expanding it to replace cable car routes destroyed in the quake created a huge demand for insulators, a demand manufacturers further east were unable to meet.
-The properties of lignum vitae, namely its ability to withstand high stress (from heavy cables on long spans and the strain of lines rounding corners) and high temperature (from the feeder cables' becoming very hot during peak operating hours), and its ready availability from the holds of the ships in the harbor (where it served as dunnage and ballast) made it an ideal "temporary" solution.
+The properties of lignum vitae, namely its ability to withstand high stress (from heavy cables on long spans and the strain of lines rounding corners) and high temperature (from the feeder cables becoming very hot during peak operating hours), and its ready availability from the holds of the ships in the harbor (where it served as dunnage and ballast) made it an ideal "temporary" solution.
 Many were still in use well into the 1970s, and the final few were replaced with underground feeder systems in the 2000s.

-It was also used extensively in the manufacture of British Railways Mark 1 rolling stock, as a "bump stop" in the bogies (the frame that carries the wheels).
+It was also used extensively in the manufacture of British Railways Mark 1 rolling stock, as a "bump stop" in the bogies — the frame that carries the wheels.